VascoMagolo/SmartGarden-PAP2023/README.md

 ## How to run it

-To run this project you will need both some software and some hardware.
+To run this project you will need both some software and hardware.

+### List of hardware used on this project:

+<li>Wisgate Edge Lite 2</li>